 Are You Board Certified?

 Abby is Nationally Board Certified by the NCCAOM and Iowa State Board Certified by the Iowa Board of Medicine.
-She attained Masters Degree level for Master Of Science of Oriental Medicine.
-The state of Iowa will allow the designation of Licensed Acupuncturist or L.Ac. to those who have achieved the highest level of this medicine.
+She attained her Doctoral Degree in Chinese Medicine.
+The state of Iowa will allow the designation of DACM, Doctor of Chinese Medicine, to those who have achieved the highest level of this medicine.

 Abby is trained in Traditional Chinese Medicine with the cornerstone of information coming from Tongue and Pulse Diagnosis Methods.
 If you are receiving acupuncture without showing your tongue or having your pulse read, you are not receiving the full benefits of this medicine.
 The purpose of showing your tongue and reading your pulse is for diagnostic purposes.
 Receiving acupuncture without a Chinese medicine diagnosis is similar to your medical doctor casting your arm without getting an X-ray to see if it’s broken.